benjaminhlina/telemetry-workflows/README.md

 (OTN)](https://oceantrackingnetwork.org/) or affiliates (e.g., [Great
 Lakes Acoustic Telemetry Observation System (GLATOS)](https://glatos.glos.us/)), QAQC protocols.
-After step one, the scripts can be used with [Ocean Tracking Network (OTN)](https://oceantrackingnetwork.org/) or affiliates (e.g., [Great Lakes Acoustic Telemetry Observation System (GLATOS)](https://glatos.glos.us/)), QAQC data.
+After step one, the scripts can be used with [OTN](https://oceantrackingnetwork.org/) or affiliates (e.g., [GLATOS](https://glatos.glos.us/)), QAQC data.
 If one wants to use any of the scripts regardless of the where they are at with their telemetry data, in the R folder, select the company your transmitters and receivers are and choose what step you are wanting help with.

-NOTE: Currently Lotek files are under development and are limited in functionality..
+NOTE: Currently Lotek files are under development and are limited in functionality.

 # Installation